A Hierarchical Spatiotemporal Action Tokenizer for In-Context Imitation Learning in Robotics: Our Approach

 ICIL aims to enable a policy to infer task behaviors from a small set of expert demonstrations provided at inference time without updating model weights.
 Following ICRT~\cite{fu2024context}, we model ICIL as a next-token prediction problem for robotic manipulation tasks (see Fig.~\ref{fig:teaser}(a)).
 We divide the expert demonstrations into two components: prompt demonstrations and query.
 Observations and actions are tokenized within the prompt demonstrations, yielding context rich prompt tokens for the model to execute robotic manipulation tasks.
 A transformer then auto-regressively processes these prompt tokens to predict a sequence of robot actions given query observations.
 The model can learn to adapt to unseen tasks by conditioning on prompt demonstrations without explicit retraining.
 Following~\cite{vuong2025action}, we employ ResNet-18~\cite{he2016deep} to encode RGB-D observations.
 Optionally, CLIP~\cite{radford2021learning} is used to encode language inputs, while MLPs are used to encode the rest of sensory inputs.
 An MLP maps the tokenized observations and actions into a shared latent space for dimensional consistency.
 We then utilize an autoregressive transformer that attends to a sequence of prompt observation and action tokens $(\mathbf{h}^\text{o}_{\text{p}},\mathbf{h}^\text{a}_{\text{p}})$ and query observation tokens $(\mathbf{h}^\text{o}_{\text{q}})$:

 where $M$ denotes the number of timestamps in the prompt demonstrations and $N$ represents the query timestamps.
 We use a full demonstration of a robotic task as prompt input as in~\cite{fu2024context}.
 Following the approach in~\cite{nasiriany2024robocasa}, the transformer is then trained by supervising predicted robot actions with the ground truth.
 The prompt tokens are masked while the unmasked query tokens are decoded via an MLP to generate robot actions.
 At inference time, the model autoregressively predicts the action by processing only one query observation at a time.
 ICRT~\cite{fu2024context} employs a simple MLP-based action tokenizer.
 However, this approach lacks smoothness.
 LipVQ-VAE~\cite{vuong2025action} employs Lipschitz regularization to enhance smoothness.
 In this work, we propose HiST-AT --- a \textbf{Hi}erarchical \textbf{S}patio\textbf{T}emporal \textbf{A}ction \textbf{T}okenizer.
-Our approach consists of two key modules: i) hierarchical clustering, which first maps input robot actions to subclusters and then maps subclusters to clusters that represent actions, and ii) spatiotemporal reconstruction, which learns self-supervised representations by reconstructing both input robot actions and corresponding timestamps.
+Our approach consists of two key modules: i) hierarchical clustering and ii) spatiotemporal reconstruction.
 Fig.~\ref{fig:method} illustrates an overview of HiST-AT.